 What is anxiety?

-The difference between anxious feelings and a psychological disorder like generalized anxiety disorder greatly depends on the frequency, intensity, and duration.
-Think of it like this, having an anxious feeling will come and cause some temporary emotional distress, but eventually it will go away.
-It’s like any other feeling, like happiness or sadness- these emotions will be encountered, experienced, but eventually go away.
-These feelings don’t stick around for multiple hours or days- emotions are flexible and fluid.
+The difference between anxious feelings and a mental health disorder like generalized anxiety disorder depends on how often you feel it, how strong it feels, and how long it lasts.
+Think of it like this, having an anxious feeling will cause you to feel stressed for a little while, but eventually it will go away.
+It’s like any other feeling, like happiness or sadness- these emotions come and go.
+These feelings don’t stick around for lots of hours or days- they aren’t felt long term.

-Generalized anxiety disorder is different because it is a long-term state.
-Those with generalized anxiety disorder will find very little relief during the day and find the majority of the day involves overwhelming anxiety, fear, and worry.
-Many with GAD feel it gets in the way of daily responsibilities and prompts significant distress that makes it nearly impossible to ignore.
+Generalized anxiety disorder is different because it stays for a long time.
+Those with generalized anxiety disorder don’t feel much relief and feel most of their day involves overwhelming anxiety, fear, and worry.
+GAD gets in the way of daily responsibilities and causes lots of stress.

 What are the signs and symptoms of anxiety?